everythinginmoderation2/everythinginmoderation2/README.md

 # Hi, I'm Prince Slater 👋

 ## 🚀 About Me
 I'm a **Web Developer and Software Engineer** passionate about building innovative solutions.
 My background includes experience in **technical support, customer service, and software development**, giving me a strong foundation in both problem-solving and user experience.
-While I'm currently most experienced in **JavaScript and Java**, I am comfortable quickly learning and applying other languages like **Python** to create efficient and scalable applications.
+While I'm currently most experienced in **JavaScript and Java**, I am comfortable quickly learning and applying other languages like **Python and SQL** to create efficient and scalable applications.

 ## 🔧 Technologies & Tools
 - **Languages:** JavaScript, Java